'I’m just a mom trying to save my son’s life' | Austin mother holds auction to raise money for son's rare disease

 Aliana Gorniak's 6-year-old son, Simon Croke, was diagnosed with Sanfilippo Syndrome.
 The neurodegenerative disease is often called "childhood Alzheimer's" or "childhood dementia."

 "I'm just a mom.
-I'm just a mom trying to save my son's life," said Gorniak.
-"I know there's parents out there that are thinking, gosh, I would do the same thing."
+I'm just a mom trying to save my son's life," Gorniak said.
+"I know there's parents out there that are thinking, 'Gosh, I would do the same thing.'"

 Gorniak wants the proceeds collected from the online auction to go toward the "Cure Sanfilippo Foundation" for funding further research, helping with clinical trials and to ultimately find a cure.